 To the words of this expert researcher we believe there is nothing to add.

-Of the Dream camera there are many variants and particular models that we will show as Variants in the specific Table below:
+Of the Dream camera there are many variations and particular models that we will show as in the below table:

 - Donato Consonni - TheBenciniStory website (http://bencinistory.altervista.org/)

 - Mario Malavolti - The microcameras of the Ducati - Associazione Castello Immagini

 - Bruno Cavalieri Ducati - History of Ducati - Editography

 - Sandro Vascon - Microcamera Ducati - Edited on its own

 - Chronology.Leonardo.it (http://cronologia.leonardo.it/storia/biografie/ducati.htm)